immanuelweule/Cubesat-RFC/README.md

 # RFC

 To do:

+Adrian:
 - buttons to download Log files
 - command line without refresh
 - Safe Init to SPIFFS

+Immi:
+- function to solve and safe SPI package
+- pack safed Init
+- pack command line

+not so important:
 - XML to show lastCommand and lastInit (or split Js, HTML, CSS and use processor)
-- function to solve and safe SPI package (Werte Variabilität durch interrupt code)

-- PinIn für Auslastung der CPU (regelmäßige Abfrage eines Pins) On/Off Zeit
-- Switchbuttons for other modules (on/off PS lines)
-- unter Command line auswählen welches Modul
-- Module steuern wie viele Sekunden pro Abfrage (in C)
+- Module setter for request frequency (in sec)
+- next to command line choose module configuration (easier command handling)
+- PinIn to show workload on website (On/Off time of a high/low Pin)
+- Turn On/Off modules in GPIO tab

 Done:
 - Log files for sensordata with timestamp